Classifying Programming Languages

 return sort(result);

-Early languages emphasizing structured programming: Algol 60, PL/I, Algol 68, Pascal, C, Ada 83, Modula, Modula-2.
-Structured programming as a discipline is sometimes though to have been started by a famous letter by Edsger Dijkstra entitled Go to Statement Considered Harmful.
+Early languages emphasizing structured programming include Algol 60, PL/I, Algol 68, Pascal, C, Ada 83, Modula, Modula-2.
+Structured programming as a discipline is sometimes though to have been started by a famous letter by Edsger Dijkstra titled Go to Statement Considered Harmful.
+The structured programming revolution of the late 1960s and early 1970s marked an enormous advance in the field of software engineering.

 OOP is based on the sending of messages to objects.
-Objects respond to messages by performing operations, generally called methods.
+Objects respond to messages by performing operations, called methods.
 Messages can have arguments.
-A society of objects, each with their own local memory and own set of operations has a different feel than the monolithic processor and single shared memory feel of non object oriented languages.
+A society of objects, each with their own local memory and own set of operations, has a much different feel than the monolithic-processor-plus-single-shared-memory architecture of non object-oriented languages.

-One of the more visible aspects of the more pure-ish OO languages is that conditionals and loops become messages themselves, whose arguments are often blocks of executable code.
+One of the more visible aspects of the more pure-ish OO languages is that conditionals and loops are just messages whose arguments are blocks of executable code.
 In a Smalltalk-like syntax:

 result := List new.